 Find out more on the Sustrans website.

-When you arrive, please register your attendance at the welcome desk at the Rowan Williams Court building.
-To do this, you will need your QR code which can be found on your ‘here’s your ticket’ email.
+To check-in, you will need your QR code which can be found on your ‘here’s your ticket’ email.
 Don’t worry if you forget your code.
-We’ll ask you to complete a quick form.
+We’ll ask you to complete a quick form to get your registered.

 If you'd like to get more detail about our courses, or learn more about student life then attending our programme of talks is ideal.
 You’ll get a chance to hear about subjects in depth, attend a fees and finance talk and have the opportunity to ask questions.

 Check the open day programme to find the talks you want to attend.
-As part of our Answers Day format, where we're putting you at the heart of the experience, we encourage you to come equipped with questions to ask our team!
+As part of our Open Day format, where we're putting you at the heart of the experience, we encourage you to come equipped with questions to ask our team!

 Whether you have decided to move away from home or not, take a look around our halls of residence at Pier Quays.
 You can join one of our popular accommodation tours and find out what it’s like to live here.